'Exploitative And Misogynistic': Protesters Greet Return Of 26-Foot Marilyn Monroe Statue In Palm Springs

 PALM SPRINGS (CBSLA) — Protests greeted an iconic Marilyn Monroe statue Sunday as it returned to Palm Springs after a seven-year absence.

 The 26-foot “Forever Marilyn” statue was unveiled Sunday night with a ceremony.
-The statue designed by the late artist Seward Johnson depicts Monroe in her iconic scene from the 1955 romantic comedy, “The Seven Year Itch.”READ MORE: Search Resumes At Lake Havasu For 16-Year-Old California Boy Who Is Believed To Have Drowned
+The statue designed by the late artist Seward Johnson depicts Monroe in her iconic scene from the 1955 romantic comedy, “The Seven Year Itch.”READ MORE: Southern Californians Expected To Travel In Big Numbers Over Fourth Of July Weekend

-PS Resorts paid $1 million to bring the statue back to Palm Springs, and its chairman says it was an economic boon to the city seven years ago.READ MORE: California Considers Extending Eviction Moratorium Past June
+PS Resorts paid $1 million to bring the statue back to Palm Springs, and its chairman says it was an economic boon to the city seven years ago.READ MORE: LA County Board Of Supervisors Extends Eviction Moratorium Through Sept.
+30

-“Forever Marilyn is an important addition to our community and our tourism economy,” PS Resorts Chairman Scott White said.
+“Forever Marilyn is an important addition to our community and our tourism economy,” Scott White, president and CEO for the Greater Palm Springs Convention & Visitors Bureau, said.
 “It tells the world we are different, unique, and special.”

 But in the wake of the #MeToo movement, people see the statue in a new light.
-Protesters are unhappy with the location of the giant statue near the Palm Springs Art Museum and have called it “sexually objectifying.”MORE NEWS: 800 Migrant Children Housed In Long Beach Convention Center Reunited With Family
+Protesters are unhappy with the location of the giant statue near the Palm Springs Art Museum and have called it “sexually objectifying.”MORE NEWS: Malibu City Hall To Reopen Next Week; Meetings Remain Virtual

 “The 26-foot-tall ‘statue’ of Marilyn Monroe is designed for viewers to walk in between the legs, look up her dress and snap a picture of her crotch or buttocks for fun,” Emiliana Guereca, executive director of the Women’s March Foundation, said in a statement.
 “It is sexist, exploitative and misogynistic.
 Even in death, Marilyn has no peace.”